 The School of Communications at DCU is home to almost 1,000 students at undergraduate, postgraduate and PhD levels.
 With a tradition stretching back almost 40 years, the School is defined by excellence in both teaching and research in journalism, multimedia and communications studies.
-In the QS global subject rankings in 2019 DCU was in the top 200 of almost 4,500 universities worldwide in the area of communications.
+In the latest QS global subject rankings DCU was in the top 200 of almost 4,500 universities worldwide in the area of communications.
 DCU is ranked number 1 nationally in Communications & Media Studies.

 The School offers highly dedicated supervision of research students, by expert, research-active members of staff.
 We welcome applications to our postgraduate research programmes: MA by Research and PhD.
 Students may register on either a full-time or part-time basis.